The new Wifi equipment installed in late 2016 brings real improvement to the Amtrak Acela Express Wifi performance.

 The Acela Express Wifi is 2x2 antenna, MCS-9, 40 MHz as of Fall 2017.
 This yields a 400 Mbps raw connection rate.
 The connection is throttled to approximately 3 Mbps downlink and 2 Mbps uplink.
 Latency is 50-300 ms typically.
 VPN connections do drop periodically, which might be annoying for you.
 This implies you can (just) watch 1080p compressed streaming video, which does indeed work via YouTube on Amtrak Acela Express.
 I do not recommend using HD video, to be neighborly, I would watch SD (240p or 480p) video to avoid sucking up too much of the train LTE/trackside bandwidth.

-Non-Acela Wifi is still the old slow system
+Non-Acela Wifi is the old WiFi system

 As of fall 2017, the Northeast Regional and other Amtrak trains are stuck with the old Wifi system, which is often not useful for more than basic text emails.
 As a side note, in 2015-2016 some of the long distance routes had Verizon Mifi portable routers in the sleeper cars, but this may have been only an experiment–one that actually did work in the sleeper cars, but not sure if this has been continued for non-listed Amtrak Wifi trains.